 A twice Grammy nominated artist, Ó Lionáird has worked with a stellar cast of composers internationally including Donnacha Dennehy, Dan Trueman, Nico Muhly, Gavin Bryars and David Lang and he has performed and recorded with such luminaries as Peter Gabriel, Nick Cave, Robert Plant and Sinead O’Connor.
 His unique singing style has carried him to stages and concert halls all over the world, from New York’s Carnegie Hall to the Sydney Opera House and beyond.

-His own voice has graced the silver screen also, with film credits extending from "The Gangs of New York" to "Hotel Rwanda" and most recently as featured singer in the film “Brooklyn” starring Saoirse Ronan.
-He is the vocalist with the critically acclaimed Irish/American band "The Gloaming."
+His voice has graced the silver screen also, with film credits extending from “The Gangs of New York” to “Hotel Rwanda” and most recently as featured singer in the film “Brooklyn” starring Saoirse Ronan.
+He is the vocalist with the critically acclaimed Irish/American band “The Gloaming.”
 He holds a Masters Degree in Ethnomusicology from the University of Limerick where he is currently completing a PhD.
-Currently, as the recipient of a Belknap Fellowship, he is teaching in Princeton University.
+Appointed as Global Scholar 2017-’20 he is Visiting Lecturer in Music and the Humanities at Princeton University